ruslandoga/apns_token/README.md

 :ets.new(:apns_jwt_cache, [:named_table, :public, read_concurrency: true])

-# NOTE: kid, key_id, and team_id can be stored in app env on startup, e.g. in your app's config/runtime.exs
+# NOTE: key, key_id, and team_id can be stored in app env on startup,
+#       e.g. in your app's config/runtime.exs

 # Auth Key from .p8 file from Apple
 jwk =